Secure your API with TokenX¶

 Now that you have granted access to your consumers, they can now exchange tokens for new tokens that target your application.
 You will need to validate these tokens in your application.

-Verify incoming requests from consumers by validating the Bearer token in the Authorization
+Verify incoming requests from consumers by validating the JWT Bearer token in the Authorization

 header.